tesselode/tesselode.github.io/content/articles/2022-04-23-audio-libraries-considered-challenging/index.md

 slots that can be occupied or empty.
 When we insert an item into the arena, the arena picks an empty slot to insert the item into and returns a key that contains the index of that slot.
 Accessing individual items is as fast as indexing into a `Vec`.
-Iterating over items is slow if you do it the naive way, but you can use a linked list to make iteration much faster.
+Iterating over items is slow if you loop through every slot and filter out the empty ones, but you can use a linked list to make iteration much faster.

 So this will be the flow of sending resources to the audio thread: